MonashSmartStructures/ospgrillage/_sources/rst/Module description.rst.txt

      - For all elements in transverse direction between start_edge and end_edge

-Heres the codeline that assigns interior main beams of the grillage model with the earlier object of intermediate concrete *I-beam*:
+Here's the codeline that assigns interior main beams of the grillage model with the earlier object of intermediate concrete *I-beam*:

 .. code-block:: python